-The Christmas Day service at our school Chapel won’t be happening this year.
-However a few years ago this much anticipated event threw up an unexpected lesson in a particularly amusing way, unintentionally reminding us that we need to make space for the young people in our lives.
+The Christmas Day service at our school Chapel is a much anticipated annual event (Covid permitting).
+A few years ago the occassion threw up an unexpected lesson in a particularly amusing way, unintentionally reminding us that we need to make space for the young people in our lives.

 The Christmas Eucharist at our school invariably displays a nativity scene set up from the Crib service the night before.
 The nativity features the usual characters plus, as you will see, one or two others that I am sure even a creative reading of the Gospel accounts don’t allow for.
 One particular year after welcoming us all, the Chaplain gave his usual reassurance to the parents in the congregation that they need not worry about their children.
 Indeed they were free to wander around the Chapel and, as long as they weren’t actually screaming, mum and dad could just relax.